Introduction

 - Add Setup and Handling Time: Include one-time setup time (5-60 minutes depending on complexity) and load/unload time per part (30-180 seconds).

-- Account for Air Cutting: Specify the percentage of time spent on rapid moves and positioning (typically 10-20% for well-optimized programs).
+- Account for Air Cutting: Specify the percentage of time spent on rapid moves and positioning using your CAM simulation or machine monitoring data.

 - Optional: Enter Hourly Rate: Add your machine hourly rate to calculate cost per part for quoting purposes.

-- Calculate and Review: Click "Calculate Time" to see cycle time, parts per hour, cutting efficiency, and optimization recommendations.
+- Calculate and Interpret: Click "Calculate Time" to see cycle time, parts per hour, cutting efficiency, and optimization recommendations.

 Calculation Examples